wolfospealain/hardlink/README.md

 # HardlinkPy
 Scan for and hardlink identical files.

+Effectively works to hardlink all indentical files where previous implementations of the hardlink command have failed with clusters of hardlinks.

 Rewritten in Python 3 object-oriented code: new database structure and algorithm development for complete single-pass hardlinking, persistent database file option for testing, data collection on dry-run passes, and incremental scans.

 ## Install (Linux)